 HERE.
 A nice resource with some pics and a map can be found on SP member Eric Willhite's site HERE.

 Getting ThereHead up from Draper on the Salt Lake side via Traverse Ridge Road to Suncrest and at the top turn right onto Deer Creek Road.
 Follow Ridge road one mile and you can either park near the end of the road (chain) or park in a small parking area that is just off of Deer Ridge Road on Elk Glen Drive.
+(15170 S Elk Glen Drive - 1455 E) This is actually a trailhead (Maple Hollow Trailhead Park) for the hiking/biking trails and has a couple of benches and picnic tables.
+No restroom facilities.
+See more on the Draper City website.
+This website also has maps and more information that you will find useful.

 From Utah valley via I-15, take the Highland/Alpine exit and head towards American Fork Canyon (signs to Timpanogos Cave indicate the right direction).
 Watch for the Smith's market on the right and turn left onto Highland Drive at the stoplight.
 Highland Drive heads up the hill and becomes Suncrest Drive.
 Follow it to the junction with Traverse Ridge road but continue across the intersection and you'll be on Deer Ridge road.
 Continue as noted above.